Two friends for a 9b+: Adam Ondra La Dura Dura interview

 Did you see?
 Now a + was added to 9b!

-He's just a plus ... but he will interview everybody! ;-)
+He's just a plus ... but he could eventually interview many climbers ! ;-)

 We can't avoid starting with you, so here's our interview...